djipco/webmidi/website/api/classes/Input.md

 ### `.removeListener(...)` {#removeListener}

-Removes the specified listener for the specified event.
-If no listener is specified, all listeners for the specified event will be removed.
-If no event is specified, all listeners for the `Input` as well as all listeners for all [`InputChannel`](InputChannel) objects will be removed.
+Removes the specified event listener.
+If no listener is specified, all listeners matching the specified event will be removed.
+If the event is channel-specific, the listener will be removed from all [`InputChannel`](InputChannel) objects belonging to that channel.
+If no event is specified, all listeners for the `Input` as well as all listeners for all [`InputChannel`](InputChannel) objects belonging to the `Input` will be removed.

-By default, channel-specific listeners will be removed from all channels unless the `options.channel` narrows it down.
+By default, channel-specific listeners will be removed from all [`InputChannel`](InputChannel) objects unless the `options.channel` narrows it down.

   **Parameters**